-In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, effective for fiscal years beginning after June 15, 2022.
-The objective of this Statement is to better meet the informational needs of financial statement users by establishing uniform accounting and financial reporting requirements and improving the comparability of financial statements among governments that have entered into subscription-based information technology arrangements (SBITAs).
+In June, 2022, the GASB issued Statement No. 100, Accounting Changes and Error Corrections, effective for fiscal years beginning after June 15, 2023.
+The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 The implementation of this standard did not require any changes to LASERS financial reporting requirements.